GENI-NSF/geni-tools/README-omni.txt

  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

-Note that per the AM API expiration times will be timezone aware.
+Note that per the AM API, expiration times will be timezone aware.
 Unqualified times are assumed to be in UTC.
-Note that the expiration time cannot be past your slice expiration time (see renewslice).
+Note that the expiration time cannot be past your slice expiration time (see `print_slice_expiration` and `renewslice`).
 Some aggregates will not allow you to _shorten_ your sliver expiration time.

  - `--sliver-urn <urn>` / -u option: each specifies a sliver URN to renew.
 If specified, only the listed slivers will be renewed.
 Otherwise, all slivers in the slice will be renewed.
- - `--best-effort`: If supplied, slivers that can be renewed, will be; some slivers may not be renewed, in which case check the geni_error return for that sliver.
+ - `--best-effort`: If supplied, slivers that can be renewed, will be; some slivers may not be renewed, in which case check the `geni_error` return for that sliver.
    If not supplied, then if any slivers cannot be renewed, the whole call fails and sliver expiration times do not change.